 Number of Moons: 1

 Our home!
-It is the only planet in the universe we know has life (other planets may have life, but we haven’t found any yet)!
+Earth is the only planet in the universe we know has life.
+Other planets may have life, but we haven’t found any yet!
 Earth is the third planet from the Sun and the fifth largest planet.
-To find out more about Earth, check out the Structure of the Earth and other related teacher guides.

 Orbital Period: 687 Earth Days